 Last on my list is Tamara Rojo, Artistic Director and lead Principal of English National Ballet but also a former Principal at the Royal Ballet.
 I have actually taken class with Tamara on two occasions – and I had to pinch myself to make sure I really was training in the same class as her!

 I have also seen performances of ENB pre and post Rojo taking up the AD role and the impact she is having is obvious.
 I was fortunate to see her speak on stage following a performance when she had just taken over as AD.
 Her passion in her speech was as evident as the passion she portrays as a dancer.
-Here is her biography on the ENB website and here is Judith Mackrell writing about her approach in the Guardian
+Here is Judith Mackrell writing about her approach in the Guardian

 Of course, there are many other dancers that I admire, but these are the ones that really inspire me.
 My influences change as I develop as a dancer, understand more about my own strengths and weaknesses and have the opportunity to watch more companies and dancers perform.
 So this is my 2016 list, and I’m sure it will change and evolve over time!
 If you’d like to follow my career as a professional classical dancer, go over to my Instagram page.